williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 ~~~

 Finally, the lines below actually render the Okta Sign-In
 Widget.
-Note that the value for `el` can be any selector of your choice - "#okta-login-container" is a selector for an element in the html that has an id attribute of "okta-login-container".
+Note that the value for `el` can be any selector of your choice - "#okta-login-container" is a selector for an element in the HTML code that has an `id` attribute of "okta-login-container".

 Also note that we only define a "SUCCESS" callback in which we create an Okta session and redirect the browser to the Okta organization.
 This logs the user directly into the Okta dashboard.
-In a production environment, you will want to handle statuses beyond "SUCCESS", you will likely also want to define an "ERROR"
-callback as well.
+In a production environment, you should  handle statuses beyond "SUCCESS" and define an "ERROR" callback as well.

 ~~~ javascript
 oktaSignIn.renderEl(